The Safest Airlines in the US Ranked for 2026

 #4.
 Delta Air Lines:

 Delta Airlines had 2 notable non-fatal accidents in 2023.
 The first was on June 28 on flight 1092 from Atlanta to Charlotte.
 The plane had an issue with the nose landing gear and had to land using only the main gear and the actual nose of the plane.
 Remarkably, there were no injuries.
 On July 24, the second accident happened on a flight that was to leave Milan Malpensa Airport for JFK Airport in New York.
 In one hailstorm, the plane was heavily damaged, and it was forced to make an emergency landing in Rome.
 In an accident that was not categorized as an accident, though, since the plane had already landed, on May 6, 2024, Delta flight 604 between Cancun and Seattle experienced a frightening safety incident when a fire started in the cockpit after landing at Sea-Tac Airport.
 The 189 passengers were forced to abandon their personalities and rush down the evacuation chute.
 Although no injuries were reported, this was not the welcome home the vacationing passengers expected.
-Upon initial review, it is thought that the fire started due to a spark when the plane plugged into the airport?s ground power after landing.
+Upon initial review, it is thought that the fire started due to a spark when the plane plugged into the airport's ground power after landing.

 • Fleet Age and Modernization: Delta has a Fleet Renewal program that has reduced its average age to around 12 years.
 They operate one of the main versions of the Airbus A350-900 that has so-called adaptive wings and change the shape during the flight to be as safe and efficient as possible.